 Epilepsy affects people differently.
 People who have their seizures controlled with medication may not face any particular risks to their safety.
-Some people with epilepsy may not want to put safety measures in place, however it can be important to get a balance between making situations safer and freedom of choice.

 If you have seizures, risks to your safety may depend on:

 - the type of seizures you have;

 - what happens to you during a seizure and how they affect you; and

-- how you feel afterwards.
+- · how you feel afterwards.

-You might want to use this form as a template to help you to think about what the risks are to you because of your seizures.
+You can use this form as a template to help you to think about what the risks are to you because of your seizures.
 You can fill this in yourself, or, if you need help you could ask a friend, carer, or your healthcare professional (such as a GP or neurologist) to help you fill it in.
 It can help to involve other people so that they can tell you what they see happening to you when you have a seizure.

 These are only suggestions and you may want to add your own ideas about risks and what would be helpful for you.

 To help you to think about your seizures, and possible risks to your safety when you are out, you may want to use our additional templates, 'About your seizures' and 'Safety outside your home'.